020 88309782

 3. Solid Wood Floor Installation

-The proper way of installation of solid wood over floorboards goes by nailing down.
-The proper way of installation of solid wood over chipboard goes by glueing down.
+The proper way of installing solid wood over floorboards is by nailing it down.
+The proper way of installing solid wood over the chipboard is by glueing it down.

 Hope that helps.